benmiller314/dsam2024fall/policies.md

 I also ask that everyone in the class strive to help ensure that everyone can learn in a supportive and respectful environment, including [gender-inclusive language](https://www.gsws.pitt.edu/resources/faculty-resources/gender-inclusivenon-sexist-language-statement-syllabi).

 For my part, I will work to ensure multiple ways of accessing class materials, including written lesson plans in screen-reader compliant html, alternative text for images, and transcriptions for recorded videos.
-Because proofreading the latter is particularly time-consuming, I ask that you please [let me know](mailto:millerb@pitt.edu) if you will be relying on transcriptions.
+Because proofreading the latter can be particularly time-consuming, I ask that you please [let me know](mailto:millerb@pitt.edu) early in the semester if you will be relying on transcriptions primarily.

 While we're on the subject of email, I am obligated to include the standard statement on using your University-issued email address:
 <details><summary>Click to expand.</summary>